Skip to main content

 The Problems of Modern Wine Ratings

 Robert Parker was famously the first wine critic to hit the big time, largely because he used such a finely graded scale to rank wines he reported on.
 He was also among the very first to clearly establish a separation between those who review wine and those who sell wine, so that consumers could feel they were receiving unbiased advice.
-Parker founded a publication, the Wine Advocate, that remains today arguably the most influential of review publications, and he (along with a staff now) is doubtless still the most important reviewer.
-It is a commonplace—and a truth— that Parker’s opinion alone can largely make (or break) any given wine.
+Parker founded a publication, the Wine Advocate, that remains today arguably the most influential of review publications, and that publication is arguably still the most important reviews source.
+It was a commonplace—and a truth— that Parker’s opinion alone could largely make (or break) any given wine.

 (As the years wear on, that seems less and less true: many important critics are now as or more widely respected and heeded, Jancis Robinson—now described by some as the world’s most respected wine critic—being one.
 Wine writers are beginning to refer to “the bad old days” of the late 80s, the 90s, and even the early 2000s, when hugeness in a wine sometimes seemed the sole criterion for critical adulation.)